 Or to put it in the words of Peter Holk Nielsen:

-"The decisive battle is no longer in the implementation of biofuel technology, this has largely been implemented.
-Market access for biofuels and thus reaching customers is the decisive battle that is currently ongoing.
-And the fossil companies are significantly larger and compared to them are the bioenergy companies small guys.“
+“The decisive battle is no longer in the implementation of biofuel technology, this has largely been implemented.
+Market access for biofuels and thus reaching customers is the crucial battle that is currently going on.
+And the fossil companies are significantly larger and compared to them are the bioenergy companies little guys. "

 Field of application with a future: biofuels in aviation